 Whether you are mixing industrial products such as adhesives or producing more sanitary products such as dairy other food products, a properly designed open top tank can be your solution.

 A Closer Look at the Construction of an Open-Top Stainless Steel Mixing Tank

-Consisting of 18% chromium and 8% nickel, 304 stainless steel is the most widely used stainless steel alloy for general industrial mixing and for food production.
-It provides good resistance to rust and corrosion and is relatively easy to clean.
-When increased corrosion resistance is required 316 stainless steel can be specified although at a higher cost.
-It contains 2% molybdenum in addition to the chromium and nickel which significantly improves its chemical resistance to chlorides, bromides, fatty acids and sulfuric acid.
+Consisting of 18% chromium and 8% nickel, 304 stainless steel is the most widely used stainless steel alloy for general industrial mixing tanks and for food production.
+It provides resistance to rust and corrosion and is easy to clean.
+When increased corrosion resistance is a necessity, 316 stainless steel can be specified as an option with marginally higher cost.
+It contains 2% molybdenum in addition to the chromium and nickel which significantly improves its chemical resistance to chlorides, bromides, fatty acids, and sulfuric acid.

 Our industrial tanks have a 2B mill satin finish and welds are ground and brushed.
 All of our tanks can be ordered with a deluxe polished finish, which is a #4 finish, with welds ground smooth and polished suitable for food production or for when a smoother finish is required to promote cleaning.
 See our surface finish guide for more detail.